Mondyro/Unofficial-Cipp-Redirect/README.md

 5. Run the Azure Timer UpdateUsers to export your tenancys and users into a csv file.
 6. Once the UpdateUsers Script has completed copy your **cippredirect** url and append &email=<A_Valid_Email_Address>
-7. The script will not be ready for use.
+7. The Azure Function will now be ready for use.